-During the Summer term of 2022, a survey was carried out to find out how pupils with SEND felt about different aspects of school life.
+During the Summer term of 2022, a survey was

+carried out to find out how pupils with SEND felt about different aspects of school life.
 Pupils were very positive about the support that they receive from teachers and TAs.
 They also said that they enjoy taking part in school clubs, taking on roles and feel part of the school community.
 One of them stated that, "Playing outside with friends is important."

-Areas for development are knowing what helps them to learn and knowing what targets they are working towards.
+Areas for development were knowing what helps them to learn and knowing what targets they are working towards.
+Another pupil survey in March 2024 indicated that this continues to be an area for development.